 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

-A LATAM Boeing 777, 787 or Airbus A350 flies you from Europe to Brazil.
+A LATAM Boeing 787 flies you from Madrid to Brazil, a Boeing 767 does the job from Barcelona.
 All of these planes feature lie-flat-seats in a 2-2-2 seating pattern up front.

 Search & Book